jacobhumston/sxcu.api/README.md

 ## Usage

 You can find the documentation for sxcu.api [here](https://lovely-experiences.github.io/sxcu.api/).
+The documentation includes all type specifications as well as some tutorials.
+Please view the documentation before asking any questions.

+If you end up needing assistance, you can [create an issue on GitHub](https://github.com/Lovely-Experiences/sxcu.api/issues/new).

 Here's an example of using the `getFileMeta` method.